Understanding and Managing Generational Differences at Work

 3. Generation X:

 Members of Generation X value bonuses and stock as monetary rewards and flexibility as a non-monetary reward.
 Generation Xers prefer to work independently and believe that career advancement should be based on competence rather than rank, age, or job seniority.
-They prefer recognition from the boss, gift cards, experiential rewards, and flexible schedules.
+They prefer recognition from the boss, gift cards, lucite awards, experiential rewards, corporate retreat books, and flexible schedules.

 Preferred Recognition: informal, fast, widely, and publicly communicated.